Environmental and organic claims

 Related publication: News for business – Biodegradable, degradable and recyclable claims on plastic bags

 An organic claim is any claim that describes a product, or the ingredients used to make the product, as ‘organic’.
 For example, product labels or marketing materials may claim a product is ‘100% organic’, ‘made using organic ingredients’ or ‘certified organic’.
 The word ‘organic’ in the context of food and drink refers to agricultural products that have been farmed according to certain practices.

 Consumers cannot easily verify for themselves whether a product is organic and should be able to trust that any ‘organic’ claim is accurate.
 While organic certification is not legally required for a product supplied in Australia to be described as organic, businesses must be able to substantiate any such claims.

 There are several Australian standards that relate to organic or biodynamic claims.
-For example the Australian Standard (AS) 6000–2009 Organic and biodynamic products is a voluntary standard which sets out the requirements to be met by growers and manufacturers wishing to label their products as ‘organic’ and/or ‘biodynamic’ in accordance with that standard, within Australia.
+For example, the Australian Standard (AS) 6000–2015 Organic and biodynamic products is a voluntary standard which sets out the requirements to be met by growers and manufacturers wishing to label their products as ‘organic’ and/or ‘biodynamic’ in accordance with that standard, within Australia.
 As it is a voluntary standard, businesses do not necessarily have to meet the requirements of this standard in order to label and sell their products as ‘organic’ within Australia.

 Real case study: An egg packer and supplier was found to have substituted and sold non-organically produced eggs as organic eggs over a two year period.
 This was a breach of the ACL.